 The report also assesses the readiness of Australia's industry.
 See the report for details.

-This report on Australia is part of the CAT Climate Governance series where we look at the governance models of 6 countries and assess them using a consistent methodology.
-You can use the links below to find the assessments of the other 5 countries as well as information about the series itself and details on how the assessments were carried out.
+This report on Australia is part of the CAT Climate Governance series where we look at the governance models of a number of countries.
+You can use the links below to find the assessments of the other countries as well as information about the series itself and details on how the assessments were carried out.